- Nouns & Pronouns

 Learn more about diagramming interjections.

-Negatives like not or n't are adverbs.
-That means that they go on a slanted line under the verb.
+n't are adverbs.
+Diagram them on a slanted line under the verb.